 How to get to Takehara

-Take a bus from Hiroshima Bus Centre (~90 min).
+Take a bus from Hiroshima Bus Center (~90 min).

-Located in the east of Hiroshima, the small island of Okunoshima is home to approximately 1,000 wild rabbits, roaming around freely.
+Located in the east part of Hiroshima, the small island of Okunoshima (大久野島) is home to approximately 1,000 wild rabbits, roaming around freely.
 Rabbits are often considered of a symbol of fertility and childbirth.
-The island has not always been the cute destination to see the furry animals.
-During the World War 2 it used to house a secret chemical weapons factory.
-One theory about how the rabbits came to the island it that the rabbits were used to test the effectiveness of the weapons and were released at the end of the war.
+The animal island has not always been the cute destination to see the furry animals.
+During World War II it was used to house a secret chemical weapons factory.
+One theory about how the rabbits came to the island is that the rabbits were used to test the effectiveness of the weapons and were released at the end of the war.
 You can still see and visit the ruins of the factory and see how an island changed over time into the cutest destination.
 The circumference of the island is about 4km, making is possible to hike the complete surface.
 The views along the way are breathtaking!